 Treadmills Engage You Entire Body

-What's even better is that newer treadmills come with built-in walking and running programs, which simulate any workout as long as it involves running or walking.
+What's even better is that besides the incline function, newer treadmills come with built-in walking and running programs, which simulate any workout as long as it involves running or walking.

-Most higher end treadmills also come with a screen that show you important stats such as distance walked, calories burned, as well as other stats depending on the model.
+Most higher end treadmills also come with a screen that show you important stats such as distance walked, how many calories you've burned, as well as other stats depending on the model.

 Unlike stationary bikes, treadmills involve all of the body muscles and are better when it comes to burning calories.
 It also helps maintain bone mass and prevent osteoporosis.
 With that said, if you use high speeds and inclines, you run a bigger risk of injury as your ankles and joints will be under more strain.

 So, Which Is Better for Weight Loss?

 The treadmill is better for burning fat and losing weight, and if you are looking to take matters a notch higher, this form of cardio can also help you build muscles if you run for long enough on your treadmill.
 If you're looking for the best way to lose weight and you're stuck between the treadmill and the stationary bike, go with the treadmill.
 It's better when it comes to burning calories and losing weight.

 Which Is Better for Toning Muscles and Building Strength?